faister/iot-workshop/README.md

 ### Create a Power BI Dashboard
 - Create a [Power BI](http://app.powerbi.com) Dashboard that visualizes your TI Sensor Tag data in creative ways.
 Feel free to use any of the Power BI Custom Visuals available [here](https://store.office.com/en-us/appshome.aspx?productgroup=PowerBI).
 You can learn how to create Power BI Dashboards from a Stream Analytics Output [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-power-bi-dashboard/).

-### Create an Azure Function to Decompress & Shred Messages
-- Wire up an Azure Function using your IoT Hub's Event Hub endpoint and utilize the IoT Samples -> DecompressShred -> NodeJs Azure Function to decompress and shred your IoT Hub messages, posting each individual message to an Event Hub for processing by Azure Stream Analytics.

 > Note: Before proceeding with the following Node.js challenges, please enable Node.js module development by [following the instructions](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/README.md#linux).

 ### Manually Batching Messages